gavmere/LeagueOfLegendsAnalysis/README.md

 - position: This string column represents the position of the particular player the row corresponds to.
 The possible positions include "top", "jungle", "mid", "bot", and "support".
 If the row corresponds to a team, the position column simply contains the word "Team".

 - gamelength: This integer column represents the length of the match, in seconds.

-- league: This string column represents the specific league tournament in which the corresponding match took place.

 ## Data Cleaning and Exploratory Data Analysis